aws-samples/users-and-team-management-with-amazon-sagemaker-and-aws-sso/README.md

 The solution also implements an attribute-based access control (ABAC) using SAML 2.0 attributes, tags on Studio user profiles, and tags on SageMaker execution roles.

-❗ In this particular configuration we assume that SSO users don't have permissions to log into the AWS account and don't have corresponding AWS SSO-controlled IAM roles in the account.
+❗ In this particular configuration we assume that SSO users don't have permissions to sign into the AWS account and don't have corresponding AWS SSO-controlled IAM roles in the account.
 Each user accesses the Studio environment via a presigned URL from a web browser without need to go to AWS console in the AWS account.
-In a real-life environment you might need to setup [SSO permission sets](https://docs.aws.amazon.com/singlesignon/latest/userguide/permissionsetsconcept.html) for SSO users to allow the authorized users to assume an IAM role and log into an AWS account.
+In a real-life environment you might need to setup [SSO permission sets](https://docs.aws.amazon.com/singlesignon/latest/userguide/permissionsetsconcept.html) for SSO users to allow the authorized users to assume an IAM role and singing into an AWS account.
 For example, you can provide _Data Scientist_ role permissions for a user to be able to interact with account resources and have level of access they need to fulfill their role.

 ### How it works
 The following diagram presents the end-to-end sign-on flow for an AWS SSO user.